ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/databases/databases-list-view.markdown

 ![Figure 2.
 Database Actions](images/database-actions-1.png "Database Actions")

 1. **Create new database**
-   A new database can be created from scratch, from a backup copy, or from existing 3.x data - see more below
+   A new database can be created from scratch, from a backup copy, or from existing 3.x data - see more [below](databases-list-view#creating-new-database-options)

 2. **Manage group**
-   Click to manage the nodes that contain this database
+   Click to manage the nodes that contain this database - see more about [The Database Group](../../../studio/database/settings/manage-database-group)

 3. **Disable/Enable the database**
    A disabled database cannot be accessed

 4. **More actions**
    Pause indexing, Disable indexing, Compact database - see more below

 5. **Refresh data**
    Refresh the database stats data in this view from the server

 6. **Delete the database**
 {PANEL/}

 {PANEL: Creating New Database Options}